roehlerw/code-challenge-plugin/README.md

 ### Workflow

 If you want to attempt this challenge, fork this repo, push your solution, then send a pull request for us to review.
+If your solution has dependencies, please explain how to install them in your pull request, or use the Dockerfile to provide a self-contained context.

-Looking at other people's pull requests before you've completed your own solution is rude.
+>Looking at other people's pull requests before you've completed your own solution is rude.

 Your solution will be evaluated on several dimensions: